pramodlaha08/gsapLearning/README.md

 | **Day 7** | [Locomotive and GSAP ScrollTrigger](./Practice7_locomotiveAndScrollTrigger) | [🔗 Live Demo](https://pramodlaha08.github.io/gsapLearning/Practice7_locomotiveAndScrollTrigger) |
 | **Day 8** | [Small Project](./Practice8) | [🔗 Live Demo](https://pramodlaha08.github.io/gsapLearning/Practice8) |

+If you want to practice and know gsap you can clone this repository.

 ## 📚 How to Use
 - Clone the repository: